-Listing of Important Financial and Non Financial Measures
+Listing of Important Financial and Non-Financial Measures

-The following table includes the most important financial and non financial performance measures used by the Company for the fiscal year ended December 31, 2022, to link compensation actually paid to the company's CEO and other NEOs to the Company's performance.
+The following table includes the most important financial and non-financial performance measures used by the Company for the fiscal year ended December 31, 2023, to link compensation actually paid to the company's CEO and other NEOs to the Company's performance.

-Performance Measures Reconciliations to Non-GAAP Financial Measures Financial Core FFO growth 12.9% FFO is a standard operating performance measure for REITs and is defined by NAREIT as GAAP net income (loss), excluding gains (or losses) from sales of depreciable operating property, plus real estate related depreciation and amortization, real estate related impairments, and after adjustments for unconsolidated partnerships and joint ventures.
-Core FFO is a primary operating measure in our publicly-reported earnings results, and is defined as FFO excluding certain gain and loss items that management considers unrelated to the operational and financial performance of our core business. reconciliation of Net Income to Core FFO Same Property combined NOI growth - MH, RV and Marina 5.8% NOI is calculated by deducting direct property operating expenses from property operating revenues, thereby providing a measure of the actual operating performance of our properties.
-Same property - MH and RVs are primarily those communities that we have owned and operated continuously since January 1, 2021. the reconciliation of Net Non Financial MH, RV, Marina acquisitions \$2.2 Billion Acquisitions require the identification, acquisition and successful integration of properties.
-N/A Expansions and developments > 2,000 sites delivered Expansions of our existing communities and construction of ground-up developments provide for continued revenue growth through occupancy gains.
-N/A ESG and IDEA initiatives Excelled Committed to achieving Carbon Neutrality by 2035 and Net Zero Emissions by 2045.
-Further integrated ESG practices into business operations, as demonstrated by increased scores in various ESG frameworks.
-Integrated acquisitions (including UK) and Jellystone franchisees into ESG strategy.
-Enhanced rollout of DEI strategy with the addition of IDEA Director.
+Performance Measures Year Ended December 31, 2023 Methodology Used to Calculate Financial Performance Measures Reconciliations to Non-GAAP Financial Measures Financial Core FFO growth (3.4)% FFO is a standard operating performance measure for REITs and is defined by Nareit as GAAP net income (loss), excluding gains (or losses) from sales of certain real estate assets, plus real estate related depreciation and amortization, impairments of certain real estate assets and investments, and after adjustments for nonconsolidated partnerships and joint ventures.
+Core FFO is a primary operating measure in our publicly-reported earnings results, and is defined as FFO excluding certain gain and loss items that management considers unrelated to the operational and financial performance of our core business. reconciliation of Net Same Property combined NOI growth - MH, RV and Marina 7.3% NOI is calculated by deducting direct property operating expenses from property operating revenues, thereby providing a measure of the actual operating performance of our properties.
+Same Properties are primarily those properties that we have owned and operated continuously since January 1, 2022 the reconciliation of Net Income to NOI and (2) Non-Financial Developments and Expansions 802 sites delivered Construction of ground-up developments and expansions of our existing communities provide for continued revenue growth through occupancy gains.
+N/A ESG initiatives Excelled Performance is based on implementation and progress towards long-term commitments, including our DEI Roadmap, Carbon Neutral by 2035 and Net Zero Emissions by 2045, as well as integration of all business operations.
 N/A